SDK Structure

 OWManager

-OpenWeb.manager serves as the entry point and core configuration manager for the SDK.
-It orchestrates various subsystems and manages the SDK’s initialization via spotId.
+OpenWeb.manager is the entry point and core configuration manager for the SDK.
+It manages SDK initialization via spotId and provides access to all subsystems.

 OWUI